 Delivery of services

 Respiratory nursing teams most frequently reported providing care for patients with asthma, severe/difficult asthma, COPD, bronchiectasis and interstitial lung disease.
 On average, respiratory nurse specialists’ care for patients across three different respiratory conditions, most commonly COPD, asthma and bronchiectasis (table 5).
-However, it was also reported that respiratory nurse specialists were frequently required to cover services and attend to patient care not directly linked to their role (box 1) and a sense that ‘respiratory nurses are expected to cover everything’.
-Despite some services being commissioned by a Clinical Commissioning Group, service expectations were not always unclear and concerns about lack of future planning were expressed (box 1).
-There was also acknowledgement of multiprofessional working (box 1).
+However, it was also reported that respiratory nurse specialists were frequently required to cover services and attend to patient care not directly linked to their role (table 3) and a sense that ‘respiratory nurses are expected to cover everything’.
+Despite some services being commissioned by a Clinical Commissioning Group, service expectations were not always unclear and concerns about lack of future planning were expressed (table 3).
+There was also acknowledgement of multiprofessional working (table 3).

 Theme 2: patient care (individual nurse survey)